ahembree/ansible-hms-docker/gen-docs/docs/config-docs/Transmission.md

 # Transmission

-All settings mentioned below should already exist in your `vars/custom/transmission.yml` file
+Settings mentioned below should already exist in your `inventory/group_vars/all/transmission.yml` file

 ## Using a different VPN location or type